Icinga/icingaweb2-module-training/doc/10-The-Icinga-PHP-Library.md

 ```

 `getSearchColumns()` does what the name implies.
 It is used to show a quick search suggestion in the search bar once
-the user starts typing and a new condition is about to start. `getColumnDefinitions()` provides a mapping from column
+the user starts typing and a new condition is about to start.

-names to labels.
+`getColumnDefinitions()` provides a mapping from column names to labels.
 These labels are used in the search bar and editor instead of the column paths.
-They are also the
-source of the column suggestions and are used to validate the user's input.
+They are also the source of the column suggestions and are used to validate the user's input.

-## Optional Tasks

-**A Missing Entry** (Difficulty: Easy)
+### Trainings Task 1:

-If you take a look at the example data in the database, you will notice that there is a missing entry in our table!
+1. Take a look at the example data in the database, you will notice that there is a missing entry in our table.
-Figure out why and how to fix it.
+2. Figure out why and how to fix it.

-*Hints*
+Hints:

 * You can get the SQL statement of a query by using the method `dump()`
 * Remember what we used to tell the ORM how our database looks like

-**A Detail View** (Difficulty: Medium)
+### Trainings Task 2:

 In the basic tutorial you already learned how to set up detail views for single entries.

-Do the same now for the
-assets, but by using the IPL again.
+1. Create a detailed view for the database entries using the IPL

-*Hints*
+Hints:

-* When choosing a route, think of what we did here and whether you could do the same 😉
+* When choosing a route, think of what we did here and whether you could do the same

-**Relation Column Suggestions** (Difficulty: Hard)
+### Trainings Task 3:

 You can request a list of column suggestions by pushing spacebar in the searchbar.
 However, this does not allow
 to search for a user's name.
 Though, if you type `user.name=*uncle*` it is accepted and applied on the query.

 Interesting, isn't it?

-Figure out how you may get a relation's columns into the column suggestions.
+1. Figure out how you may get a relation's columns into the column suggestions.
 You will also
 need to solve a stacktrace that appears if you request value suggestions for `user.name`.

-Once you solved this and you typed a user name filter by assistance of the search bar, reload the page.
+2. Once you solved this and you typed a user name filter by assistance of the search bar, reload the page.

 Mega bonus points if the label of the column is not lost!
-If it is, figure out why and prevent it 😀
+If it is, figure out why and prevent it.

-*Hints*

-None.
-It is *"Difficulty: Hard"* after all 😅

-## Conclusion
+# Conclusion

 That's it.
 You now know how to set up a fully functional data view.
 You got an idea how some parts of the IPL
 are used and what it has to offer.